SaikrishnaReddy1919/smart-avocado/src/pages/index.md

         url: /contact
     component: ContentBlock
     content: >-
-      Computer science engineering graduate having an experience of 8 months as a **'Blockchain-Development-Intern'**.
-Seeking a job with an opportunity for professional challenges the field of blockchain technology.
+      Computer science engineering graduate having an experience of 1-year as a **'Blockchain Developer'**.
+Seeking a job with an opportunity mainly in the field of blockchain and its related technologies.

       **Areas of Interests:**